skip to content

 prior to 1 October 2022 are now taken not to be, and never to have been, registrable offenders [Statutes Amendment (Child Sex Offences) Act 2022 s 7].

-Class 1 offence:
+Class 1 offence

-Class 1 offences also include offences against certain federal criminal laws such as offences of sexual abuse, and other unlawful sexual activity with children under 16 (and in the case of a person of trust and authority children who are 16 and 17 also), committed outside of Australia.
-These offences include associated procuring, grooming, encouraging and benefiting from types of offences.
+Class 1 offences also include offences against certain federal criminal laws such as offences of sexual abuse, and other unlawful sexual activity with children under 16 (and, in the case of a person of trust and authority, children who are 16 and 17 also) committed outside of Australia.
+These offences include associated 'procuring', 'grooming', 'encouraging' and 'benefiting from' types of offences.

-Conspiracy, attempt, aiding and abetting, counselling or procuring commission of any of these offences are also Class 1 offences [Schedule 1, clause 2(m) and (n)].
+Conspiracy, attempt, aiding and abetting, counselling or procuring the commission of any of these offences are also Class 1 offences [Schedule 1, clause 2(m) and (n)].

-Class 2 offence:
+Class 2 offence

 Class 2 offences are listed in Schedule 1 Part 3 of the Act.
 They include offences (such as manslaughter, causing serious harm, risk of harm, indecent assault, dishonest communication with children) against a child where the offence also involves a sexual offence, as well as offences relating to the production, dissemination and possession of child-like sex dolls.

-Conspiracy, attempt, aiding and abetting, counselling or procuring commission of any of these offences are also Class 2 offences [Schedule 1 clause 3 (l) and (m)].
+Conspiracy, attempt, aiding and abetting, counselling or procuring the commission of any of these offences are also Class 2 offences [Schedule 1 clause 3 (l) and (m)].

 Child sex offender registration order